Social Media

 EatPost Category - EatEat - Post Category - Eating OutEating OutWhat's OnPost Category - What's OnWhat's On

-The Geylang Serai Ramadan Bazaar starts on 17 March 2023 and will be the longest-running edition ever!
-We can’t wait to check out all the food, fun, and festivities
+The Geylang Serai Ramadan Bazaar starts on 8 March 2024!
+We can’t wait to check out all the food, shopping, entertainment, colourful lights and more at Wisma Geylang Serai!

-The Geylang Serai Ramadan Bazaar will be returning in full force this year, boasting some 700 stalls.
-A vast difference from the 70 stalls that were set up last year!
-More details have yet to be released, such as which vendors will be taking part in the bazaar and if there will be any kids’ carnivals like in previous years.
+Last year’s Geylang Serai Ramadan Bazaar was one of the biggest and longest-running Geylang Serai Bazaars yet!
+There were more than 700 stalls, with about 150 food stalls and 550 retail stalls.
+More details have yet to be released on the 2024 Geylang Serai Bazaar such as which vendors will be taking part and if there will be any kids’ carnivals like in previous years.

 Geylang Serai Hari Raya Bazaar: Souq City and Street Bazaar

-The Geylang Serai Hari Raya Bazaar will be split into two areas, Souq City and Street Bazaar.
+The Geylang Serai Hari Raya Bazaar is usually split into two areas, Souq City and Street Bazaar.
+This info is unconfirmed for the 2024 Geylang Serai Hari Raya Bazaar.

-Souq City (derived from the Arabic word for market) will comprise local entrepreneurs for F&B and retail stalls, plus there will be community shelves for people to place donated non-perishable halal food and clothing for Hari Raya.
+Souq City (derived from the Arabic word for market) comprises local entrepreneurs for F&B and retail stalls, plus there are usually community shelves for people to place donated non-perishable halal food and clothing for Hari Raya.

-The Hari Raya Light Up will coincide with the opening day of the Geylang Serai Ramadan Bazaar.
+The Hari Raya Light Up usually coincides with the opening day of the Geylang Serai Ramadan Bazaar.

 Geylang Serai Bazaar